chetanverma16/react-portfolio-template/README.md

 ## For the Future
-If you can help us with these.
+If you have awesome ideas on your mind
 Please don't hesitate to open a [pull request](https://github.com/chetanverma16/react-portfolio-template/pulls).

 ## Thanks
-If you like this portfolio don't forget give it a ⭐ and also share it with me at [here](mailto:hello@chetanverma.com)
+If you like this portfolio template don't forget give it a ⭐ and also share it with me at [here](mailto:hello@chetanverma.com)